peterbourgon/ff/README.md

 a [flag.FlagSet](https://golang.org/pkg/flag#FlagSet) with
 configuration data from the environment.
-By default, it parses only from the command line, but you can enable parsing from a configuration file and/or environmental variables.
+By default, it parses only from the command line, but you can enable parsing from a configuration file (lower priority) and/or environment variables (lowest priority).

-With everything enabled, the priority order is:

-1. Command line flags (highest priority)
-2. Configuration file
-3. Environment variables (lowest priority)

 ## Usage